Quarterly taxes due April 15 We'll calculate what you owe and remind you before every deadline.Calculate now →

 How Much Is the Credit Worth?

 The credit equals a percentage of your qualifying childcare expenses.
-That percentage depends on your adjusted gross income (AGI):
+That percentage depends on your adjusted gross income (AGI).
+The One Big Beautiful Bill Act increased the maximum rate from 35% to 50% starting in 2026:

 Your Adjusted Gross IncomeCredit Percentage